Mrs. Kim Mikolajczyk – Principal

 Mrs. Heidi Palmer – Kindergarten

 Heidi Palmer hails from The Dalles, Oregon and earned a degree in K-8 education and early childhood education from Western Oregon University in 1999.
 In 2009 she graduated from University of Idaho with a Master’s degree in Special Education.
-She teaches two Kindergarten classes at McDonald Elementary, one morning class and one afternoon class.

 In the fourth grade, Mrs. Palmer visited her aunt in San Francisco.
 While there she toured her aunt’s work place, which was a training center for Guide Dogs for the Blind.
 Over the next several years she raised four guide dogs.
 It was an awesome experience!